Purdue-CS193/homework-0-frankyshi/index.md

+# Frank Shi's First CS193 Homework
+- TAs are fun
+- CLass will teach me how to get good at CS
+- Not extremely stressful

-## Welcome to GitHub Pages - CHANGE!!!
+## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.